 Mission and Outreach

 God has called us to represent the Kingdom of God through witness, discipleship and service to others.
 We are to share the Gospel of Jesus Christ by facilitating mission and outreach efforts of the parish to the community of Santa Fe and the world at large.
-Our committee is given the privilege of distributing funds to various organizations both locally and internationally each year.
-Missions and Outreach brings information on Holy Faith’s outreach programs as well as the funded groups twice yearly at the rector’s forum.
-For more information about the Committee and its activities contact Pat Farr at email@example.com.
+This committee is given the responsibility and privilege of both evaluating grant applications and then recommending how funds will be distributes to 501 3C agencies during our yearly funding cycle.
+At a scheduled Rector’s forum the Committee presents information about that year’s funded programs.
+For more information about Mission and Outreach and its activities contact Pat Farr at email@example.com.

 - Interfaith Community Shelter Group